Introduction

 The President's Office Files consists of materials drawn together by the Special Files Unit from several administrative subdivisions within the White House Office.
 It is the handwriting and sensitive papers sent to the Staff Secretary that now comprise much of the President's Office Files.
 Visit the finding aid to learn more.

 - Annotated News Summaries, Box 28, News Summaries - March 1969 [During this period, the Staff Secretary only removed pages from the News Summaries which contained President Nixon's handwriting, often leaving the document with no date.
-Although there are no specific documents dated March 4, 1969, you should also consult the full folder for the month.]
+Although there are no specific documents with this date, you should also consult the full folder for the month.]

 President's Personal File